dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 ]( https://github.com/imageio/imageio/issues/382 ) ).
 This could form a basis
 for a new standard Dask `imread` function.

-If we have specialized
-hardware lying around (like a GPU cluster), we might consider moving our loaded data to GPU memory and leveraging GPU computations on our data.

 * Note Zarr - standardizing multifile formats
 * Note next steps with the data
 * Other things to note?